 - Providing professional development supporting teaching, learning and assessment of Science to reflect the Nature of Science (NoS) requirements of NZC.

-- Supporting teachers to develop their own and their students’ engagement with science capability thinking and questioning approaches.
+- Developing their own and their students’ engagement with science capability thinking and questioning approaches.

 - Building pedagogical practice in Science to support 21st century learners to use NoS concepts, including use of digital tools within science learning.